OHDSI/Vocabulary-v5.0/RxNorm/readme.md

-Update of RxNorm, NDFRT, VA Product, VA Class and ATC
+Update of RxNorm

 Prerequisites:
 - Schema DevV5 with copies of tables concept, concept_relationship and concept_synonym from ProdV5, fully indexed.
 - SNOMED must be loaded first
 - Working directory RxNorm.